Frequently Asked Questions

 How do you find out if you’re eligible to participate in a clinical trial at Johns Hopkins?

-Our team of oncology specialists determines, after a thorough evaluation, whether you are eligible for one of our clinical trials.
+Our team of cancer experts determines, after a thorough evaluation, whether you are eligible for one of our clinical trials.
 This involves a careful review of your medical records and possibly some testing (such as blood work) to determine eligibility.
+For new patients to the Kimmel Cancer Center, this will require a new patient consultation appointment.
+To schedule this appointment, please call 410-955-8964, and select option 2.

 Can you participate in a clinical trial at Johns Hopkins if you are not a patient there?